AliviaK/recipeSharing/reflections.md

 working between Recipe and User.
 I also created the RecipeIngredient table and the one-to-many between it and Recipe.
 I created passing unit tests for all three of these classes, and converted to a GenericDao.
 I created all tables I will be needing for this project in both the production and test databases, and will be adding the classes and unit tests for the rest of these tables in the coming week.
+I practiced making my first branch for the generic dao and merged it with the main on gitHub.